michaelliangaustralia/deep-learning/projects/gan_pickle/README.md

-# CycleGAN Photo to Monet Painting
+# CycleGAN Photo to Pickle (favourite dog)

-Kaggle competition and YouTube tutorials.
+CycleGAN that turns any photo into some resembling a dog photo.

 ## Resources
 - [Building our first simple GAN - YouTube](https://www.youtube.com/watch?v=OljTVUVzPpM)